Samin-Yasar01/CSE225-Project/README.md

+# Doctor Appointment Booking System

-This project allows users to book doctor appointments.
-It includes a user interface to select dates, times, and a doctor, and provides the ability to store and view appointments.
+This project allows users to book doctor appointments through an intuitive user interface.
+Users can:

+- Select available dates and times.
+- Choose their preferred doctor.
+- Store and view booked appointments.

+It provides a smooth process for managing doctor appointments with easy-to-use features.